Aberry-byte/LROC-Elelvation-Stats/README.md

 *no DTM* is moderatly accurate as this uses 3D points to try and match up the elevations between images

-*DTM* is the highest accuracy as this uses Digital Terrain Models that have the most accurate points to try and match up the previous 3D to DTM points
+*DTM* is the highest accuracy as this uses Digital Terrain Models that have the most accurate points to try and match up the previous 3D points to DTM points

 When creating a mosaic one of these three methods can be used to adjust the mosaic for accuracy